Packing Tips for Moving – Make Your Relocation Less Stressful

 Go Room by Room to Avoid Creating Chaos

 To stay organized from start to finish, you should deal with one room at a time.
 Only when you’re done with one room should you move on to another.
 When you’re not able to focus on one area at a time, you can easily create chaos and lose control.
 It is also essential that you keep stuff from one room separated from the things from other rooms.
+One of the best ways to stay in control is to create a photo inventory or household inventory list of the items you’re relocating.

 Use Labels to Know Which Stuff Goes to Which Room